 Life Changes: The John Muir Trail and the Sierra Nevada Bighorn Sheep

 Years ago in late September, I was heading north on the John Muir Trail.
-Completely alone in the High Sierra, I stopped to appreciate the view on Pinchot Pass and contemplate several life changes that were facing me: divorce, selling my dream house and resigning from a fulfilling career.
+Completely alone in the High Sierra, I stopped to appreciate the view on Pinchot Pass and contemplate several life changes.
 I was having my annual discussion with the wilderness, “looking for a sign” to help guide me in the right direction.
 As I descended the pass, I heard what I thought was a rockslide only to find a herd of 12 female Sierra Nevada Bighorn Sheep crossing in front of me.

 This was the first time that I had ever seen a Sierra Nevada Bighorn in my (then) 20 consecutive years of hiking the JMT.
 I stood motionless, holding my breath, trying not to blink.
 I was stunned and in awe of these beautiful wild animals.
 They too were motionless, watching me.
 We stared at each other for what seemed like an eternity, but lasted less than a minute.
 I didn’t dare move and lose sight of them; after all, they are the same color as the ubiquitous granite of the High Sierra.
 Eventually they scampered up the rocky terrain.
 Before they disappeared over the massif, the last ewe paused briefly on top of a boulder, looked back and nodded her head before she followed her sisters out of sight.